encelo/nCine_14Years_Presentation/slides.md

 - Developed alongside an artist for real-world feedback
   - Integrated [CrashRpt](https://crashrpt.sourceforge.net/) on Windows to receive crash mini-dumps
-  - Now transitioning to Google [Crashpad](https://crashpad.chromium.org/), as CrashRpt is no longer maintained
+  - Will transition to Google [Crashpad](https://crashpad.chromium.org/) or [Sentry](https://sentry.io/), as CrashRpt is no longer maintained

 <figure class="w-[70%]">
 <img src="/img/ncParticleEditor.png" alt="ncParticleEditor" />